Mission

 Executive Director

 Mary Kaech first learned about refugees in Tucson in 2003, through the South Sudanese “Lost Boys” community.
 Spending time with them helped her see some of the beautiful riches our refugee neighbors bring to this country and the enormous challenges they must overcome to thrive here.
-After moving to Phoenix in 2006 and volunteering at the Lost Boys Center for a few years, Mary saw a need to engage others in building a community where former refugees are welcomed as friends and set up to thrive.
-She focused on mobilizing her own community—local Christian churches—while working in faith-based, international humanitarian organizations which allowed her to visit many places along the global “refugee highway.”
-She has been part of the Phoenix Refugee Connections (PRC) network since 2010.
+After moving to Phoenix in 2006 and volunteering at the Lost Boys Center for a few years, Mary saw a need to mobilize others in building a community where our refugee neighbors could belong.
+She focused on her own community—local Christian churches—while working at international nonprofits which allowed her to visit many places along the global “refugee highway.”
+She has been part of the Phoenix Refugee Connections (PRC) network since 2009.

 Mary holds a master’s degree from Arizona State University (research focused on refugee resettlement and nonprofit management).
 She and her husband, Mark, worship at Christ Church Anglican and have three daughters, a son, and three grandbabies!